johndoe31415/dnssync_nc/README.md

 ```

 If you want to put those changes in effect, simply add `--commit` to the
-command line and your changes will be pushed to Netcup.
+command line and your changes will be pushed to netcup.

 ## Usage of the API
 Usage of the API is quite straightforward and an example is provided in the